pratyaksh1001/c--/c++/first.md

 virtual functions allow derived class to override a function defined in a base class where the function that gets called is determined at runtime based on the object type

 # pure virtual

 it is a virtual function that has no implementations in the base class and it is declared by assigning 0

+# abstract class

+you can't live in blueprint it need to be turned into a real house(derived class)

+it can have functions that does not have any details this is known as a pure virtual function

+you cannot create an object firectly from an abstract class you need to make a new class that use the abstract class

+# order of execution

+# polymorphism

+# virtual distructor

+it ensures proper cleanup in class hierarchy